devRaphael13/Landing_page/README.md

 # Landing_page
-Just a landing page in CSS
+Just a landing page with HTML and CSS